Now with two majors, offering a wealth of possible career routes, it’s time to talk about the Bachelor of Nutrition Science.

-“The Dietetics program is designed for a subset of students who already know they want to go on to be a formal dietician and do postgraduate study”.
+“The Dietetics Pathway is designed for a subset of students who already know they want to go on to be a formal dietician and do postgraduate study”.
 So if your dream job is to be a dietician in a clinic, you’ll be picking this specialisation.

 Dr Sharman indicated that Tasmania’s track record of poor community nutrition and the associated links to chronic disease, make it an important place to study nutrition science.
 This is significant from both a community welfare perspective and the wealth of experiential opportunities available to students here.

 While the Dietetic Pathway focuses more on biochemistry specialist units, preparing students for clinical settings, Public Health Nutrition and Dietetic Pathway students will embark on similar professional experience placements within the community.

 We’re really lucky in Tasmania that we have access to a lot of industry contacts around the state who are working with disadvantaged populations.
 We have the Life Without Barriers organisation out near Scottsdale, we’ve sent students to Eat Well Tasmania, the Northern Suburbs Community Centre, the Ashleigh Youth Detention Centre and nursing homes.
 We have the opportunity where students are not locked into a certain experience, but rather we can tailor a student’s experience based on their career interests, with placements all over the state.

 A key part of the Public Health Nutrition major and the professional experience placements is learning how to effectively communicate and better educate local communities through increasing awareness and access to healthy food options, and creating strategies for long-term healthy lifestyle changes.